shivgarg/Social-Network/README.md

 	5. The importance of the given person (the importance is the number of the all-pair shortest paths that include that person)
 	6. Is any of the friends of a given person more important that him/her -Simple dictionary is maintained to detect the type of query from the keywords in the query.

+## Compiling

+Run **make** for the makefile present in the Final Simulation folder.

+## Running

+- parta.sh would generate the network for analysis purposes.
+It takes two command line parameters as inputs.
+	1. Social Network Environment file(format as defined above).
+A sample is provided in the folder named as SocialNetworkEnv.inp.
+	2. The number of years for which the network has to be started.(it starts from year 2012).
+- partb.sh would parse the network generated and answer various queries asked .
+Details of the queries have been mentioned.
+It takes as input the network which is saved as graph.graphml.

+One can make changes to the parameters to generate social network and use it .

+### Documentation
+The code was documented using doxygen.
+The documentation is present in the top level directory of the repository.